 My computer does not start unless I restart it multiple times

-Computer not passing POST
+Computer is not passing POST

-If your computer is not beeping or beeping irregularly when it is not starting see the POST troubleshooting steps.
+If your computer is not beeping or beeping irregularly when it is not starting, see the POST troubleshooting steps.

 Bad power supply or inadequate power supply